 The Company's Cybersecurity Division shall evaluate compliance with the provisions of this Policy at least once a year, and shall report the results of its evaluation to the Audit and Risk Supervision Committee.

-This Policy was initially approved by the Board of Directors on 10 May 2022.
+This Policy was initially approved by the Board of Directors on 10 May 2022 and was last amended on 20 December 2022.

 Modern Slavery Policy